Life-saving Things

 What really matters?

 I am incredibly grateful for the gift of life, for health, and living close to our families again.
-I am thankful for our little church and this little corner of Plano, Kentucky that we occupy.
-I am thankful for filled-up living rooms and filled-up hearts after gatherings with my girlfriends.
-I am thankful for daily walks with my dog, movie dates with my hubby, buttered popcorn, the dearest of friends near and far, and for the paths we find ourselves on that sure seem higher than our own.
+I am thankful for our little church and this little corner of Plano, Kentucky, that we occupy.
+I am thankful for filled-up living rooms and filled-up hearts after gatherings with girlfriends.
+I am thankful for daily walks with my dog, movie dates with the hubby, buttered popcorn, the dearest of friends near and far, and for the paths we find ourselves on that sure seem higher than our own.

 Merry Christmas, my friends!
 May you hold close the things that really matter this season.